AkramWaheed/Graph-theory/README.md

 # Lecturer Ian McLoughlin
 # Galway Mayo Institute Of technology

-Variables Example… Handy for beginners.
+Variables Exampleâ€¦ Handy for beginners.
 Even you can consult this book as well Book # Non-Programmer's_Tutorial_for_Python_3

-Calculate Positive Factorial Numbers…
+Calculate Positive Factorial Numbersâ€¦

-Thompson’s Construction help is taken from Ian Mcloughlin video available on moodle.
+Thompsonâ€™s Construction help is taken from Ian Mcloughlin video available on moodle.

 Shunt Yard Algorithm , help is taken from Ian Mcloughlin video , visit and research the website http://www.oxfordmathcenter.com/drupal7/node/628

+Debugged code is updated , there was a syntax error at line 16 earlier but now it's working perfectly